4ms/mp1-boot/README.md

 [here](examples/shared/osd32brk_conf.hh) and [here](stm32disco_conf.hh).
 Make
 sure you select the right board namespace at the top of main.cc.

-Unlike the other projects in this repository, you do not need to have U-boot installed on the SD Card or NOR flash.

 In this directory run one of these commands:

 ```